-Thinking of getting a variable rate loan with a 10-year introductory fixed rate?
+Thinking of getting a 30-year variable rate loan with a 10-year introductory fixed rate?
 Use this tool to figure your expected initial monthly payments & the expected payments after the loan's reset period.
 You can also use the button at the bottom of the calculator to print out a printable loan amortization table.

 Adjustable-rate loans get their name from the fact that the rate of interest adjusts throughout the duration of the loan.

 While fixed-rate mortgages are far more popular in the United States than ARMs, most developed markets like the UK, Ireland, Canada, Australia, New Zealand & Hong Kong typically lend primarily via adjustable or variable rates.

 ARM loans in the United States are typically structured over 30 years, though there are also 15-year options.

 Loans can use the same number or different numbers for the initial adjustment & periodic reset.

 In some cases where interest-rate caps prevent your loan from moving as much as the underlying index moved the lender may carryover the portion of the rate move which was not applied that year into subsequent years.
 For example, if rates increase 3% but your periodic cap only allows them to raise the loan a maximum of 2%, the additionl 1% could be applied to the rate adjustment the following year even if the referenced index rate does not increase that year.

 The index, often referred to as a reference rate, is a rate specified in the contract which the ARM rate will follow.
 Different lenders choose different indexes, but some of the most popular indexes are:

 Some lenders may choose to use a proprietary internal cost of funds index rather than a widely used external rate.

 This percent is added to the index rate to determine the interest rate charged on the ARM loan.